 - eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by The Equality Act 2010

 - advance equality of opportunity between people from different groups

 - foster good relations between people from different groups.
 This involves tackling prejudice and promoting understanding between people from different groups

 The Equality Act 2010 outlaws acts of discrimination against the following nine protected characteristics:

 The Human Rights Act 1998 was introduced to ensure people are treated with dignity and respect.
 Respect for the rights of individuals or groups is fundamental to their quality of life.
 The Human Rights Act has at its core the principles of FREDA – Fairness, Respect, Equality, Dignity and Autonomy.
 We believe that these principles are fundamental to the NHS in general and to our Trust specifically.

 From 2015 NHS England introduced the Workforce Race Equality Standard (WRES).
 Research has shown that people from a Black or Minority Ethnic (BME) background have a worse experience of working in the NHS than white people.
 From this research, a series of 9 metrics have been designed to highlight any gaps between the experiences of staff from and BME background and those of white staff.
-By understanding the reasons for these gaps we will make progress in tackling discrimination where it exists in all its forms, promoting and encouraging a fully inclusive workforce which in turn will positively impact upon patient care.
-You can find the first set of WRES data by following the links.
+By understanding the reasons for these gaps we will make progress in tackling discrimination where it exists in all its forms, promoting and encouraging a fully inclusive workforce which, in turn, will positively impact upon patient care.

 EDS2 has a set of 18 outcomes grouped into four goals, focussing on issues of concern to service users, carers and staff.
 Performance is analysed and measured against these outcomes.
 The four goals are: